SarahLedford/PirateJobBoard/README.md

 # PirateJobBoard
-A full stack MVC application that allows pirates to apply for different positions within their ship or outside ships
+A full stack MVC application that allows pirates to apply for different positions within their ship or on other ships